Write your message

 Abstract

-Methods: This research is an applied and cross-sectional research.
-The census method was used in the present research.
-The number of research samples is 316 people.
-The employees of the Health Department of Saveh Faculty of Medical Sciences were selected in 2022.
-To investigate the management of occupational stress and the performance of the employees, the standard questionnaires for occupational stress assessment (HSE) and the Patterson performance assessment were used, respectively.
-Data analysis was performed using SPSS26software.
+Methods: This was an applied and cross-sectional study.
+The census method was used in the present study.
+The study sample consisted of 316 individuals selected from the Health Deputy staff of Saveh University of Medical Sciences, Saveh, Iran, in 2022.
+To investigate the management of occupational stress and the staff performance, the standard questionnaires for occupational stress assessment (HSE) and the Patterson performance assessment were used.
+Data were analyzed using SPSS software (version 26).

-Conclusion: The demand domain score probably indicates that high work pressure and increased working hours have a significant impact on employee stress.
-Therefore, it is suggested that the workload and schedule be adjusted to the capacity, working conditions, and ability of employees through a review of organizational planning.
+Conclusion: The demand domain score suggests that high work pressure and longer working hours significantly impact staff stress.
+Therefore, it is recommended that the workload and schedule be adjusted to the capacity, working conditions, and staff's abilities through an organizational planning review.

 Page 1 from 1